randomtutu/FinSearchComp/README.md

 You can quick start like this:

+> Dataset note: The complete release lives at `/Users/bytedance/github/FinSearchComp/data/finsearchcomp_data.json` (`data/finsearchcomp_data.json` in the repo).
+Because some ground-truth steps rely on public AkShare APIs that only cover part of the data, we also provide `/Users/bytedance/github/FinSearchComp/data/finsearchcomp_akshare_version.json` (`data/finsearchcomp_akshare_version.json`).
+The quick-start commands default to this AkShare-compatible split.

 1️⃣ Configure the `finsearchcomp/config/config.yaml` with your API keys (e.g., Gemini).

 2️⃣ Process a specific data file: